luanpotter/changes-requested/README.md

 * edits to the issue or to comments
 * any other changes, basically.

 Therefore, this is a very unobtrusive action.
 You must first manually add the label.
-And then if there is absolutely no updates, no edits, no followups, after the determined cutoff date, only them the issue is closed.
+And then if there is absolutely no updates, no edits, no followups, after the determined cutoff date, only then the issue is closed.

 This is intended to be a much more lenient version of other similar Actions/Apps, but is still enough to help manage a great portion of all incoming issues.